entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

  6. Anterior elongation of the rostrum: absent (0); present (1).
 > Long (1988), Characters 4, 12, and 16; Carr (1991), Character 6; Carr and Hlavin (2010), Character 6; Rücklin *et al*.
 (2015), Character 6; Zhu Y *et al*.
 (2016), Character 6; Jobbins *et al*.
 (2022, 2024), Character 6; Xue *et al*. (submitted), Character 6.

+> - In those taxa that the rostral plate is absent, this character is scored as 'not applicable'.**Phyllolepid**

 > - The coding of the new Xitun actinolepid is 0.

 > - The coding of *Panjiangosteus eurycephala* is 0.

  7. Ventrally enclosed tubular rostrum: absent (0); present (1).
 > Carr (1991), Character 7; Lelièvre (1995), character 3, modified; Carr and Hlavin (2010), Character 7; Rücklin *et al*.
 (2015), Character 7; Zhu Y *et al*.
 (2016), Character 7; Jobbins *et al*.
 (2022, 2024), Character 7; Xue *et al*. (submitted), Character 7.

+> - In those taxa that the rostral plate is absent, this character is scored as 'not applicable'. **Phyllolepid**

 > - The coding of the new Xitun actinolepid is -.